xenit-eu/docker-tomcat/README.md

 * `alfresco-4.2-ubuntu`, `7.0.106-jdk-7u211-trusty`, `7.0-jdk-7u211-trusty`, `7-jdk-7u211-trusty`
 * `alfresco-4.2-centos`, `7.0.106-jdk-7u261-centos-7`, `7.0-jdk-7u261-centos-7`, `7-jdk-7u261-centos-7`

+Additional tags are provided:
+* tags containing a `-SNAPSHOT` or `-SNAPSHOT-yyyymmdd.hhmm` postfix are development artifacts (from the mmaster branch).
+Do not use them in a production environment.
+* tags without any postfix or containing a `-yyyymmdd` postfix are release artifacts

+**NOTE**: Timestamped tags are **NOT** maintained.

 ## Environment variables

 There are several environment variables available to tweak the behaviour.
 While none of the variables are required, they may significantly aid you in using these images.